How to Find Electives:

 DH 150: User Experience Design

 Instructor: Sookyung Cho

-This course provides an introduction to the fields of UX research and design.
-It covers qualitative and quantitative user/usability research methods, including ethnographic field research, persona-scenario design, information architecture, prototyping, and usability testing.
-Students will learn how to design and communicate user experience design in the human-centered process.
+This course introduces the fields of UX research and design.
+It covers UX design methods and process, including ethnographic field research, persona-scenario development, information architecture, prototyping, and usability testing.
+Students will learn by hands-on practice in a human-centered process : how to understand users, how to design interface & interaction for users, and how to evaluate and communicate user experience design with users.

 Ashley Sanders Garcia

 Digital Humanities students will collaborate with students from Statistics to build out the OSCR project by applying their technical and humanistic research skills to an active text analysis project and developing online tutorials that will be used in future UCLA DH courses.
 The project team is looking for 6-7 DH students who have taken at least DH 101/201, are interested in research, self-motivated, detail-oriented, and punctual.
 Supervised by Prof. Ashley Sanders Garcia, DH students will serve as “digital research analysts” and will: learn statistical computing skills related to digital humanities problems, make original contributions to an ongoing study of Native American history by using these computational research skills, and develop tutorials for user-friendly tools (Open Refine, Excel, Tableau, etc.) based on their analysis of the shared corpus.

 This independent study is 4 credits and letter graded (non-negotiable).

 Interested students should send their resume and email message of interest that includes the following information to Prof. Garcia at email@example.com: Why you’re interested in this independent study; list of relevant courses you’ve completed (Stats, DH, History, Linguistics, Programming, etc. Feel free to include courses like Stats for Sociology, PIC classes, etc.); and a description of how your skills might contribute to the project.